DanusMinimus/danusminimus.github.io/_posts/2020-6-11-Zero2Auto-From-an-Email-To-a-Trojan.md

 ![624x219](https://lh4.googleusercontent.com/B1TEx9a6aElbEhRL4NqC-nhXdVHSwQruj6L47irZRpK5sowco7dQ535pjlPtID2ZYoGt2idzocAtzOb8dv9s2I9BOzCrlMYAVEGXGx2FooFinPX6EOVOc2Kkq3x6C6pyTBuSmSDln8pb0FNkdA)

 I’ve decided to remove the macro deobfuscation from the scope of this blog because it’s pretty straight forward, so I’ll summarize it.
 This first stage macro contains another macro within itself, it copies this macro inside C:/Programdata/asc.txt and then it runs the newly written macro.
+There is one problem with this method though, this xlsm file is trashed and I can't modify it.
+It means that every time I want to edit the xlsm, I have to run the malicious macro.

 ![624x227](https://lh3.googleusercontent.com/frFsLaMLl3k8fhSgv3NkTzTMphddCbaUSBhsxB2c5YPOrOZfEzAz5mZM-HHnvFStgAYyovPPAJd232Qiez3Upt_QWizhkxzJrd3qslLl42TsSbiK54n2Uh6HC46Ra8TAqWtvV_Fbv8E4rF5KCA)